 Anjuli Rathod + Vanessa Brown

 Anjuli Rathod lives and works in Queens, New York.
 She received a BFA from School of the Museum of Fine Arts, Boston and attended the AICAD/New York Studio Residency Program.
-She is also co-founder of Selena, an artist-run space in Brooklyn.
-She has participated in residencies at The Millay Colony of the Arts and the Studios at MASS MoCA.
-Her work has been featured on Slayer Gallery, in Lumina Journal, and Hyperallergic.
-She recently exhibited at Trestle Gallery.
-She has upcoming exhibitions at MOUNTAIN, Brooklyn, Knockdown Center, Queens, and Projet Pangée, Montreal, and an upcoming residency at The Shandanken Project.
+She has participated in residencies at The Millay Colony of the Arts, the Studios at MASS MoCA and the Shandanken Project.
+Her work has been published in Lumina Journal and Hyperallergic.
+She also co-founded Selena, an artist-run space in Brooklyn.
+She has an upcoming exhibition at the Knockdown Center (Queens).